 How is a patellar dislocation treated?

 Your kneecap may move back into place on its own.
-You may need the following if it does not move back by itself:
+You may need any of the following if it does not move back by itself:

 - A procedure may be used to move your kneecap back into place.
 Healthcare providers will move your knee and leg in different positions until your kneecap is where it belongs.

 - Aspiration is a procedure to remove blood and fluid from your knee through a needle.
 This reduces swelling and pain.

 - Surgery may be needed if healthcare providers cannot move your kneecap back into place.
 Surgery may also be done if your kneecap dislocates more than 1 time.

 What can I do to manage a patellar dislocation?